codeDeck-Learning-Tools/codeDeck/wikipedia_api/readme.md

 Small object for making an ajax request to the Wikipedia.org API.

 ## Demo
-Opon wiki_api_test.html in a browser and try searching for terms.
+Open wiki_api_test.html in a browser and try searching for terms.
 A list of up to 10 extracts from Wikipedia pages matching the search are displayed along with links to the articles.